Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Introduction

 Climate change represents one of the most pressing global challenges of the 21st century, necessitating widespread public awareness and engagement to drive meaningful environmental action \cite{moritz2013future,dessler1995science}.
 As traditional media channels evolve, social media has emerged as a pivotal platform for climate communication, enabling organizations, activists, and policymakers to disseminate information, mobilize support, and influence public discourse on environmental issues \cite{nosek2020fossil,hestres2017internet,adger2003adaptation}.
 The interactive and targeted nature of social media advertising allows for the customization of messages to resonate with specific audiences, thereby enhancing the effectiveness of communication strategies aimed at fostering climate awareness and behavioral change \cite{bloomfield2019circulation,walter2018echo,stoddart2016canadian}.

-In recent years, the utilization of microtargeting strategies in social media campaigns has gained significant traction.
-Microtargeting involves the precise tailoring of messages to distinct demographic segments based on factors such as age, gender, location, and interests \cite{prummer2020micro,hersh2015,barbu2014advertising}.
+In recent years, the utilization of microtargeting strategies in social media campaigns has gained significant traction \cite{eldar2025political,islam2025aaai,nistor2024thinking}.
+Microtargeting involves the precise tailoring of messages to distinct demographic segments based on factors such as age, gender, location, and interests \cite{islam2025understanding,prummer2020micro,hersh2015,barbu2014advertising}.
 This approach leverages vast amounts of user data to craft personalized content that is more likely to engage and persuade individual users.
 In the context of climate communication, microtargeting can enhance the relevance and impact of messages, potentially leading to greater public engagement and support for environmental initiatives.
 However, the sophistication of these strategies also raises critical questions about the transparency, ethical implications, and overall effectiveness of targeted climate messaging \cite{islam2024uncoveringthm,islam2023analysis}.

 Figure \ref{micro} illustrates the targeted climate advertisements on social media, with a specific focus on demographic targeting.
-The first ad source targets \textbf{young adults aged 18-24}, with a message \textit{encouraging action against climate change and inviting them to become TCI Ambassadors}.
+The first ad source targets \textbf{young adults aged 18-24}, with a message \textit{encouraging action against climate change and inviting them to become The Climate Initiative (TCI)\footnote{https://theclimateinitiative.org/}) Ambassadors}.
 The second ad source is tailored to a \textbf{female} audience with a message emphasizing the \textit{importance of reducing carbon pollution from home electricity and making a pledge for their children's future}.
 The third ad source targets a \textbf{male} audience, focusing on the \textit{benefits of using clean fuel like Ohio Propane for heating rural homes and fueling appliances}.